Zaljun/Berkley-Pacman-Project/README.md

 # Berkley-Pacman-Project
-Code for Reinforcement Learning of Pacman Project from Berkley
+Code for Reinforcement (QV and Aprox QV method) Learning of Pacman Project from Berkley